-Pakistan says concerned by rise of Hindutva politics in India
+Pakistan Says Concerned By Rise Of Hindutva Politics In India

-New Delhi, Jan 15 (IANS) Pakistan, under its policy of peace at home and abroad, wishes to improve its relationship with India, the country's first National Security Policy document said.
+New Delhi: Pakistan, under its policy of peace at home and abroad, wishes to improve its relationship with India, the country's first National Security Policy document said.

 "A just and peaceful resolution of the Jammu and Kashmir dispute remains at the core of our bilateral relationship.
 The rise of Hindutva-driven politics in India is deeply concerning and impacts Pakistan's immediate security.
 The political exploitation of a policy of belligerence towards Pakistan by India's leadership has led to the threat of military adventurism and non-contact warfare to our immediate east," said the document.